• Skip to primary navigation

 Why You Should Make This Winter Fruit Salad

-This salad is packed with vitamins, nutrients, fiber and antioxidants too.
+This winter fruit salad is packed with vitamins, nutrients, fiber and antioxidants too.
 And the dressing?
 You will want to pour it on EVERYTHING.
 Trust me.

 I am not sure which I like better, the gorgeous seasonal fruit or the delicious Ginger Chia Dressing.
 This is healthy, simple to make and incredibly tasty.
 It's great for parties, showers, brunches because it's not only pretty but a huge crowd pleaser too!